-Like any job, finding the right internship program takes a time and research.
+Like any job, finding the right internship program takes time and research.
 Most major studios have internship programs available.
-These positions are usually highly sought after and the competition is steep.
+These positions are usually highly sought after and the competition is fierce.
 But if you’re up for the challenge you can usually find the requirements for application on their company website.
-If you don’t have a specific company in mind, or you’re looking for an immediately available internship, sites like internmatch.com list available internships with companies located across the U.S.
+If you don’t have a specific company in mind, or you’re looking for an immediately available internship, sites like WayUp.com list available internships with companies located across the U.S.

 When it comes to entry-level jobs, a production assistant (PA) or runner position is one of the lowest on the totem pole.
 Unfortunately, it is almost always a necessary rite of passage.

 Though the job responsibilities of a PA are not entirely desirable, they are not difficult either.
 Depending on the size of the production and whether you are working on a set or in a production office, your responsibilities as a PA will vary.
 However, you can expect them to revolve around the miscellaneous tasks that are paramount for the overall success of each project … like getting people their coffee (which should never be taken lightly, rather with two sugars, please).

 If working in an office, a PA may be responsible for running a slew of errands, answering phones, and helping with the day-to-day tasks that arise.
 On set, a production assistant’s responsibilities may include helping with the extras, taking lunch to the second unit, and making copies of the script, among many other tasks.